awwx/meteor-isolate-value/README.md

 });
 ```

-Now `getOutlook()` won't trigger an invalidation if the temperature or
+Calling `getOutlook()` won't trigger an invalidation if the temperature or
-wind speed changes but the outlook stays the same.
+wind speed changes as long as the outlook stays the same.

 ## Exports